LeonardoCofone/LonarAI/README.md

 1. **Login or register** (Google OAuth supported).
 2. The backend creates a personal file in the `data/` folder with your info.
 3. Once authenticated, you access the **main PWA dashboard**.
-4. From there, you can chat with Lexor, check your schedule, and receive notifications and briefings.
+4. From there, you can chat with Lonar, check your schedule, and receive notifications and briefings.

 ---